munafio/chatify-demo/README.md

 - Clone or download this repo and place it into your server.
 - ` composer install `
 - ` cp .env.example .env `
-- Create database and modify .env
+- Create database and modify .env with your DB name and Pusher credentials.
 - ` php artisan migrate `
 - ` php artisan key:generate `
 - ` npm install && npm run dev `